-If worse came to worse, I would at least have the paperback versions to read, even though I don’t like to read books that way.
-I didn’t want to check out hard copies in the library or find out if that institution even had some of the (original versions of) classics in e-reader format.
-My own visible personal library would prove that I had read each book (or at least faked it).
+If I went ahead and purchased the paperback versions of each book and a worse case scenario foiled my efforts, I would at least have them to read, even though I don’t like plodding through books that way.
+I didn’t favor the idea of checking out hard copies in the library or finding out whether or not that institution even had some of the (original versions of) classics in e-reader format.
+My own visible personal library would at least prove that I had read each book, or at least faked the fact that I did.

-I also wanted to get the types of copies that closely matched the original books printed with all the inclusive original artwork or documents presented by the author.
-Later versions seem to miss the boat on this point and blur the line on the intentions of said author when his or her novels were first printed.
+I also wanted the types of copies that closely matched the first editions of those books printed with all the inclusive original artwork or documents presented by the author.
+Later versions miss the boat on this point and blur the line on the intentions of said author when his or her novels were first printed.

-So, just like in the efforts I put forth to write my blogs, I searched for answers.
+So, just like in the efforts I put forth into my blogs, I searched for answers.
 What I found proved to be a much more difficult journey than I had first anticipated.
 I came close to giving up until I discovered an answer by accident.

-I found The Adventures Of Tom Sawyer in ebook format first on Google Books, but when I tried to read it on my iPad, I discovered it was presented with text-only format having none of the fabulous artwork included.
+I found The Adventures Of Tom Sawyer in eBook format first on Google Books, but when I tried to read it on my iPad, I discovered it was presented with text-only format having none of the fabulous artwork included.
 Also, it was unwieldy to expand the copy so that it was easy to read on an electronic device.
 And if you wanted to pick up where you left off, forget it.
-After a period of time passed whereby no reading took place, that eBook returned to the title page.
+After a period of time passed whereby no reading took place, that eBook left the page you were on and returned to the title page.
 I then had to start from the beginning and search for my previous stopping point.
 Frustrating!

 I then found a more user-friendly version on Planet Book , but again, I found no pictures or copies of original documents as presented in the the first publications.

-Finally, I discovered what I was looking for on the Project Gutenberg website which gave the following upfront description of what they are all about.
+Finally, I discovered what I was looking for on the Project Gutenberg website which gave an upfront description of what they are all about.